Through the Water Augmentation Study,

-Construction of the Elmer Avenue Retrofit was completed in 2010 and Elmer Paseo in 2012.
+Construction of the Elmer Avenue Retrofit was completed in 2010 and Elmer Paseo in 2012 (see virtual tour here).
 The Elmer Projects, during a year with average rainfall, will contribute over 13 million gallons of water to critical water supply stored in the San Fernando Groundwater Basin.

 The demonstration projects are being monitored to evaluate surface water quality improvements, quantify groundwater recharge, water conserved on landscapes, changes in property values, and community attitudes, and additional multiple benefits.
 The Council welcomes collaborations with researchers and utilizes student interns for learning.
 Contact us if you interested in working with us on studying the Elmer Projects.